Events With Open Calls For Speakers

 (Please note: the following information is specific to education events ISACA produces at the International Headquarters level.
 Local ISACA chapter events are not subject to this procedure.
 Please contact your local ISACA chapter for additional information regarding local education events.)

-ISACA issues specific Calls for Speakers for each education event it produces at the International Headquarters level, as well as a general call not related to a specific event.
+ISACA issues a specific Call for Speakers for each educational event it produces at the International Headquarters level, as well as a general call not related to a specific event.

 - Target audiences